 speaker

 Jeffrey Dirks

-so, I mean, Jason, I think the only other factor just to consider when you're looking at average revenue per patient is the patient assistance program engagement that we've seen has been relatively consistent.
-And so as the number of patients, on average patients, continues to grow and the participation in the, you know, the free goods program is relatively flat, you'd see a slight incremental benefit as we're adding more revenue generating patients.
-It's nominal, but I think the standings point when you couple that with the gross net and the price increase, that's really what's kind of driving.
-So you should anticipate a slight increase in the average revenue per patient moving forward based upon traditional price increases that we would take as well as just a relatively flat participation in our free goods program as we continue to grow the average number of patients on WACICs.
+Jason, I think the only other factor just to consider when you're looking at average revenue per patient is the patient assistance program engagement that we've seen has been relatively consistent.
+And so as the number of patients on average patients continues to grow and the participation in the free goods program is relatively flat, you'd see a slight incremental benefit as we're adding more revenue-generating patients.
+It's nominal, but I think the Sanding's point, when you couple that with the gross to net and the price increase, that's really what's kind of driving.
+So you should anticipate a slight increase in the average revenue per patient moving forward based upon traditional price increases that we would take, as well as just a relatively flat participation in our free goods program as we continue to grow the average number of patients on WACICS.

 speaker

-Yeah, and with regards to the share buyback, I'll just start and hand it over to Sundeep.
-Jason, I think as Sundeep mentioned in his comments, you know, it's not sort of either or.
-I think that obviously we're in a strong position with regards to deploying capital either towards share repurchase or business development efforts.
-And Sundeep, further thoughts on that?
+Yeah, and with regards to the share buyback, I'll just start and hand it over to Sandeep.
+Jason, I think as Sandeep mentioned in his comments, you know, it's not sort of either or.
+I think that obviously we're in a strong position with regards to deploying capital. either towards share repurchase or business development efforts.
+And, Sandeep, further thoughts on that?

 speaker

 Yeah, no, I think that's right.
 It's really not a question of either or.
-I think we're in a well-positioned, given our profile as a company, as I mentioned in the very remarks, we generated $63 million of cash from just operations last quarter, you know, strong cash generation, profitability.
-We have a very different profile as a company, and we can also, you know, well-positioned to execute on share buyback as well as business development.
-And of course, it's going to fluctuate quarterly and we'll provide an update to investors as we make progress on both these areas.
+I think we're in a well-positioned, given our profile as a company, as I mentioned in my remarks, we generated $63 million of cash from just operations last quarter, you know, strong cash generation. profitability, we have a very different profile as a company, and we can also, you know, well-positioned to execute on share buyback as well as business development.
+And, of course, it's going to fluctuate quarterly, and we'll provide an update to investors as we make progress on both of these areas.

 speaker

-Yeah, and I think we remain committed in terms of our business development efforts and, you know, understanding the importance of, you know, growing the pipeline and diversifying our portfolio to drive long-term growth.
+Yeah, and, you know, I think we were – remain committed in terms of our business development efforts and, you know, understanding the importance of, you know, growing the pipeline and diversifying our portfolio to drive long-term growth.

 speaker

 Thank you.
-We'll take our next question from Greg Stavanovic with Mizuho Securities.
+We'll take our next question from Greg Stavanovich with Mizuho Securities.
 Please go ahead.

 speaker

 Hey, good morning.
 Thanks for taking the question.
 Congrats on the progress.
 Two quick questions, if I could.
 First, just going back to the new share repurchase and comments around potential flexibility around BD, should we assume or any comments you want to provide on kind of the size of the deals going forward?
-Certainly, Zynurba was, I think, as you mentioned, about a $60 million transaction.
-Given that you've got a new $200 million share repurchase, is that $60 million kind of the happy place for you guys in terms of the types of deals and the size of deals you want to do?
+Certainly, Zynerba was, I think, as you mentioned, about a $60 million transaction, given that you've got a new $200 million share repurchase.
+Is that $60 million kind of the happy place for you guys in terms of the types of deals and the size of deals you want to do?
 So that's my first question.
-And then second, just on patent litigation with the P4s that have been filed, I just wanted to ask if you could confirm whether you have initiated patent litigation or patent infringement lawsuit yet and any thoughts around timelines with
+And then second, just on patent litigation with the P4s that have been filed, I just wanted to ask if you could confirm whether you have initiated patent litigation or a patent infringed lawsuit yet and any thoughts around timelines with respect to that.

+speaker